sass/sass/doc-src/SASS_REFERENCE.md

       font-size: 2em;
     }

+#### The `!optional` Flag

+Normally when you extend a selector, it's an error if that `@extend` doesn't work.
+For example, if you write `a.important {@extend .notice}`, it's an error if there are no selectors that contain `.notice`.
+It's also an error if the only selector containing `.notice` is `h1.notice`, since `h1` conflicts with `a` and so no new selector would be generated.

+Sometimes, though, you want to allow an `@extend` not to produce any new selectors.
+To do so, just add the `!optional` flag after the selector.
+For
+example:

+    a.important {
+      @extend .notice !optional;
+    }

 #### `@extend` in Directives

 There are some restrictions on the use of `@extend` within directives such as